psgivens/PersonalTracker.Api/README.md

 # PersonalTracker.Api

+## Introduction

 PersonalTracker.Api is a reference implementation of using microservices with a browser based application.
 It currently has two services, each backed by a database.

 * The Pomodoro.Api service manages a logs of time blocks of the user.
 * The IdServer manages authentication and authorization.